BIOS Settings for Bare Metal Instances

 Disabling cores by configuring advanced BIOS settings isn't a valid means for determining or limiting the number of Oracle software licenses required for a bare metal instance in a bring your own license scenario.

 The settings that are available depend on the shape.
 To see which settings are available for a given shape, refer to LaunchInstancePlatformConfig in the LaunchInstance operation.
 You can also see which settings are available when you create an instance using the Console.

-Used to control licensing costs.
-If the applications that you run on an instance use a core-based licensing model and need fewer cores than the full size of the shape, you can reduce your licensing costs by disabling cores.
+You can disable cores to use fewer cores than the full size of the shape.
 The instance itself is billed for the full shape, regardless of whether all cores are enabled.

 The following options are available:

 - Use 25% of available cores

 The system rounds up the number of cores across processors and provisions an instance with a whole number of cores.

 Used to optimize performance for workloads that are highly tuned for performance and have significant memory access.
 Non-uniform memory access (NUMA) configures how the memory is interleaved between cores and memory channels in the CPU.

 NUMA is a computer memory design used in multi-core CPUs.
 With NUMA, the time it takes to access the memory depends on the physical location of the memory relative to the CPU.
 CPUs have memory channels that are connected to the memory modules (called DIMMs).
 The NUMA setting configures how the processor cores access the memory channels, and thereby the memory, on the CPU.

 With the default NUMA setting, memory is interleaved across all channels of the CPU.
 Because of the location of the memory channels relative to the cores, this results in different access times for different memory locations.
 For most workloads, the difference does not have an effect: the difference is typically in nanoseconds, and is negligible compared to the software running on the CPU.